-The recent string of bank failures and associated financial crises has brought the importance of banking risk management in banking into sharp focus.
-As banks facilitate the creation and management of money, unnecessary risk-taking on their part can lead to significant financial losses that can slow down or even stall economies—both local and global.
+The recent string of bank failures and associated financial crises has brought the importance of risk management in banking into sharp focus.
+As banks facilitate the creation and management of money, unnecessary risk-taking can cause significant financial losses that can slow down or even stall local and global economies.

-So what is risk management in a bank?
+So, what is risk management in banking?
 What does it look like, and what kinds of threats is it designed to handle?
 Additionally, what can banks do to optimize their financial risk management programs?
-This guide has the answers.
+This guide has the answers to the following:

-Banking risk management is the process of a bank identifying, evaluating, and taking steps to mitigate the chance of something bad happening from its operational or investment decisions.
-This is especially important in banking, as banks are responsible for creating and managing money for others.
+Risk management in banking is the process of a bank identifying, evaluating, and taking steps to mitigate the chance of something bad happening from its operational or investment decisions.
+This is especially important in banking, as banks create and manage money for others.

-Typically, risk teams separate fraud and compliance operations, resulting in separate teams for fraud risk management, responsible for managing risk associated with fraud operations, and compliance risk management, responsible for managing risk associated with compliance operations.
+Typically, risk teams separate fraud and compliance operations, resulting in distinct teams for fraud risk management, which is responsible for managing risk associated with fraud operations, and compliance risk management, which is responsible for managing risk associated with compliance operations.

 The Importance of Risk Management in Banking

 Banks are cornerstone institutions of national and global financial systems.
-So while they are allowed to have some degree of risk, they are typically afforded much less risk than other industries.
-This is because if they fail, it slows or halts the creation and exchange of money, which has far-reaching impacts on the rest of the economy.
+While they are allowed to take some risk, they are typically afforded much less risk than other industries.
+If they fail, the creation and exchange of money slows or halts, which has far-reaching impacts on the rest of the economy.

 - Avoid wasting or needlessly losing the money they need to stay in business